ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 Appropriately, your hosts in Utsjoki are Sámi reindeer herders and it is just a short walk to their reindeer corrals.
 Here you can help feed the animals before enjoying a short reindeer-pulled sleigh ride.

 Pausing en-route for a warm drink, your guide will tell you about the lives of the herders and the way in which reindeer are pivotal to the culture, traditions and economy of this region.
+This activity will last for approximately 2 hours.

 You’ll be back at your accommodation in time for lunch at the on-site restaurant and the afternoon is free to enjoy the surroundings.
 If you are eager to experience more of Utsjoki, why not try one of the additional activities available in the 'Personalise' section.